A Fundamental Test for Galaxy Formation Models: Matching the Lyman-$\alpha$ Absorption Profiles of Galactic Halos over Three Decades in Distance: From Cross-Correlation to Mean Flux Contrast Profile

 In the equation above, $\sigma ^2 _F (z_{nk})$ and $\bar{F}_e^2(z_{nk})$ are the intrinsic variance of the \lya forest flux contrast and the mean flux in the \lya forest at the pixel redshift $z_{nk}$, respectively.
 For the former, \cite{Font-Ribera_2013} adopt an analytic expression based on the redshift evolution of the power spectrum measured in \cite{McDonald_2006}, while for the latter the observations by \cite{Faucher-Giguere_2008b}.
 Finally, the term $\langle N_{nk} ^2\rangle$ is the noise at pixel $nk$, approximated as a Gaussian variance.

-In \cite{Font-Ribera_2013}, the $b$-bins are delimited by (1, 4, 7, 10, 15, 20, 30, 40, 60, 80) $h^{-1} \cMpc$, while the $x$-bins are bounded by (-80, -60, ˆ'-40, -ˆ'30, -ˆ'20, ˆ'-15, ˆ'-10, ˆ'-6, -ˆ'3, 0) $h^{-1} \cMpc$ and the same positive values.
+In \cite{Font-Ribera_2013}, the $b$-bins are delimited by (1, 4, 7, 10, 15, 20, 30, 40, 60, 80) $h^{-1} \cMpc$, while the $x$-bins are bounded by (-80, -60, -40, -30, -20, -15, -10, -6, -3, 0) $h^{-1} \cMpc$ and the same positive values.
 We are interested in writing the expression of the cross-correlation $\hat{\xi} _{b,\, \Delta v}$ for a transverse distance bin $b$ and a velocity window $\Delta v$, centered around the QSOs.
 If the velocity window contains $M$ line-of-sight distance bins as chosen by \cite{Font-Ribera_2013}, equation \eqref{eq:xi_estimator} can be re-written as

 To compute $\hat{\xi} _{b,\, \Delta v}$, one would need to have access to all spectra, in order to properly compute the weight function at each pixel.
 Since we do not have access to such data, we assume that the weight function is a constant.
 Physically, this is equivalent to assuming that the noise term in \eqref{eq:weight} is the same for all pixels and that the intrinsic variance of the \lya forest is approximately constant in the redshift range considered.
 Within such approximation, we can write